caro46/Xbo_GE/DE_genes.md

 Used FDR <0.05 regardless on the location. odf2 is only expressed in females and for both stages (reads count 247 - 610). odf2 is located on 8 in *X. tropicalis* (scaffold in *X. laevis*).
 In *X. laevis* it is only expressed in testis.
 ODF genes seem to have a very conserved role in spermatogenesis even in mammals...

-Need to check if within the shorter region identified by BenE.
+Need to check if within the shorter region identified by BenE. --- It is!

 ## Male specific